cyle/bridge-simulator/README.md

 - all stations have a basic at-a-glance dashboard
 	- current ship hull points / shields
 	- current ship energy usage / max
-	- who's at what station
+	- who's at what station? player list?
+	- unique name of your instance?
 - SpaceTeam-like random events at terminals
 	- fix the inverse power coupling!
 - pick your starting ship...